 Yes, you heard that right.
-You can now use Arduino to program Linux IOT Devices such as Raspberry Pi and BeagleBone.
+You can now program Raspberry Pi using Arduino.
 This was announced in the Embedded Linux Conference 2018, a milestone in the expansion of the architecture support by Arduino Create coding, development and deployment of IoT applications.

 Evolution of Arduino has always been a miracle to all competitors around the world.
 The development and support of Arduino community have enabled enthusiasts to reach out and learn new technologies in a matter of minutes.
 Where as Raspberry Pi, in the credit card sized, light weight and compact computer available which is used by professions, hobbyist and of course hackers alike for industrial use as well as home.
 This mini computer can do (almost) any thing a normal linux machine can do.
 It is widely used in various industries, robotics, home automation projects.